Customer feedback is one of the most valuable assets of any company.

 3. Share AMP feedback forms in Gmail

-AMP Email is a part of a new initiative from Google that aims to help web developers build websites, emails, or ads that will load faster, provide excellent mobile experience and create a new standard in building a web presence.
+AMP Email is a part of a new initiative from Google that aims to help web developers build websites, emails, or ads that will load faster, provide an excellent mobile experience and create a new standard in building a web presence.

 One of the best implementation practices of AMP Email is the ability to interact within the Gmail inbox.